meteatamel/knative-tutorial/docs/helloworldeventing.md

 docker push {username}/event-display:v1
 ```

-## Create Event Display
+### Kubernetes Service

-You can have any kind of addressable as event sinks in Knative eventing.
-In this part, I'll show you how to use both a Kubernetes Service and a Knative Service as event sinks.
-Normally, you'd choose one or the other.
+You can have any kind of addressable as event sinks (Kubernetes Service, Knative Service etc.).
+For this part, let's use a Kubernetes Service.

-### Create Kubernetes Service

 Create a [service.yaml](../eventing/event-display/service.yaml) file: